 • Liquidation: with the exception of Members’ Voluntary Liquidation, the interests of the company are no longer relevant once the process is under way.
 Maximising creditor returns is the main concern.

 Whether your company is presently solvent or known to be insolvent, you need to act quickly to minimise the likelihood of wrongful trading accusations.
-The Insolvency Service investigates the conduct of directors in cases of liquidation, and if you are found to have traded whilst the company is insolvent, you could face fines and penalties.
+The Insolvency Service investigates the conduct of directors in cases of liquidation and administration, and if you are found to have traded whilst the company is insolvent, you could face fines, penalties and/or director disqualification.

 It is vital that you receive advice from a licensed Insolvency Practitioner.
 We can arrange a same-day consultation at your local Begbies Traynor office to discuss the best way forward.
 Contact a member of our professional team for more details on Company Administration and Liquidation.